More impact for a world without hunger

 special features

-• Combining SAP migration, process standardization, and strategic realignment
+• Combining SAP migration, digital modernization, process harmonization, and organizational development

 Initial situation & challenge: Between aspiration and administrative reality